Nazulka/Poster-Panda/README.md

 * Users can securely fill their credit card details into the form.
 * Checkout success page displays order details as well as sending it to the email provided.
 Users get notified via a toast message.

-- [x] **Products Page**
-* Products are displayed in a responsive grid layout and provide the best shopping experience no matter what device user is using to shop.
-* Products display can be sorted alphabetically, by price and by category for the user's convenience.
-* It features back to top button to allow users to get to the top of the page if there are a lot of products on the page.
-* When users click on a product that they are interested in it opens in a new Product detail page.
-This page contains a product image and details and allows users to select product size and quantity before adding the product to the bag.
-* Product reviews and ratings for the selected product are displayed on the bottom of the page to give users chance to learn other customers feedback.
-* Logged in users are encouraged to leave their own reviews.

-- [x] **Profile Page**
-* This page is only available for registered users.
-* It allows users to save default delivery info for an easier checkout and update it if need be.
-* Order History section contains all previous orders details.
-Users can click on individual order number to view full details.

 - [x] **Django allauth features**
 * *Register* - allows new users to create an account to access website's full features by filling out the registration form.
 A verifification email is sent to the email provided for confirmation.